Academany/FabAcademy-Handbook/academy_roles_and_key_personnel.md

     * Python

-* **Gurus - you know who you are, add yourself here**

 # Distinctions Between Gurus and Local Instructors

 As the network grows we have found it necessary to further distinguish between those with experience teaching Fab Academy and those who are just starting out.

 ## What Denotes a Guru?

 A Guru is a senior instructor.
-Gurus have 3 or more years of Academy teaching experience, making them qualified to take on students without direct supervision.
+Gurus have **3 or more years of Academy teaching experience**, making them qualified to take on students without direct supervision.

 ## Who Can Be a Fab Academy Local Instructor?